btcalls/swift-base-project/README.md

 This is where you will declare all codable structs related to API requests and responses.
 A base codable is already provided for reference.

 #### APIResponseDecodable
-Protocol declared for the base API response shared across all endpoints.
-Conform structs to be added to this protocol (see `BaseAPIResponse`).
+Protocol declared for the base API response shared across all endpoints (see `BaseAPIResponse`).

 #### LoginRequest
 Codable used to pass the body payload to the login endpoint.
 A static variable has already been provided to be used for testing purposes, as seen in `LoginViewController`.